FredKSchott/snowpack/docs/04-features.md

 - CSS Modules
 - JSON

+Snowpack also created and implemented [ESM-HMR](https://github.com/pikapkg/esm-hot-module-replacement-spec), a standard HMR API for ESM-based dev environments.
+Any HMR integration built for ESM-HMR will run on Snowpack.
+To use our HMR API directly (via `import.meta.hot`) check out [the ESM-HMR spec](https://github.com/pikapkg/esm-hot-module-replacement-spec) to learn more.

-Additionally, Snowpack's dev server provides a basic HMR API that plugins can use for automatic HMR.
-The following plugins enable HMR for your application:
+The following Snowpack plugins will setup HMR support for your application automatically:

 - Preact: @prefresh/snowpack (coming soon!)

-If you'd like to use the HMR API directly (`import.meta.hot`), check out our [advanced overview of the HMR API](/extend/#hmr-api).

 ### Import CSS